arielchuri/forglory/crystalcastles/crystalcastles.md

 <div markdown="1" class="colstwo">

+Death is only possible as roll on a wound table.

+### Death Table

-From wounded to marked.
+1. From wounded to marked.
 The  character will not be coming back to any further sessions.
 How that plays out is up to the player.
-They  could die right now, go out in a blaze of glory (+3d), or retire.
+They  could die right now, go out in a blaze of glory (+3d), or retire after this episode.
+1. Bleeding out.
+Death in 30 minutes unless healed.
+All rolls reduced to 1d.
+1. Mortally wounded.
+Unconcious until death in 1 day unless healed.
+1.

 </div>